martinaalvera/Documentation/user_documentation/galaxy/galaxy.rst

    :scale: 50 %
    :align: center

-The **Galaxy express** instantiate a CentOS 7 Virtual Machine with Galaxy, all its companion software and tools already embedded.
+The |galaxy_vm| instantiate a CentOS 7 Virtual Machine with Galaxy, all its companion software and tools already embedded.
 Once deployed each Galaxy instance can be further customized with tools and reference data.

 **This version is usually quite reliable and work well for most users.**